 Child care assistance families are responsible for a copayment.
 The copayment is paid to the family’s child care provider biweekly.

 The copayment amount is based on family size and annual income after allowable deductions.
-Copayments are graduated to provide movement of families to full payment of child care costs as their income increases.
+Copayments are graduated to move families towards full payment of their child care costs as their income increases.

 During the biweekly period when the family first receives service, MEC2 will prorate the copayment based on the number of calendar days left in the biweekly period.

-During the 12 month eligibility period, the amount of the copayment cannot be increased.
 When family income increases or the family size decreases, the copayment will stay the same until the family’s next redetermination.
-At redetermination, the copayment will increase after a 15 day notice.
+At redetermination, the copayment will increase after a 15-day notice.

 In some situations, the family is not required to pay the copayment.
 This includes when:

 In all other situations, when a family does not pay the required copayment, the family is ineligible for child care assistance until:

 · The family continues to comply with the payment agreement.